Card Summary Table

 On the Barclays Arrival® Premier, that same $25,000 spent would earn $750 in travel statement credits.

-If we subtract the cost of the $150 annual fee, you would have received a net $600 in value.
+If we subtract the cost of the $150 annual fee (in every year except your first), you would have received a net $600 in value.

 Great Card If